 - 25. The prohibition referred to in paragraph 24 includes: - launching any floating objects, with or without buoys; - fishing around, under, or in association with artificial objects, including vessels; - fishing around, under, or in association with natural objects; - towing floating objects from inside to outside the area. - 26.
-The efficacy of the area/time closure referred to in paragraph 24 for the reduction of catches of juvenile bigeye, yellowfin and skipjack tunas shall be evaluated by the SCRS in 2015. - 27.
-Each CPC fishing in the geographical area of the area/time closure shall: - a) Take appropriate action to ensure that all vessels flying its flag, including supply vessels, when engaged in fishing activities during the time/area closure referred to in paragraph 24, have an observer on board in accordance with Annex 4.
-The information collected by the observers shall be reported each year by 31 July to the ICCAT Secretariat and to SCRS; - b) Take appropriate action against vessels flying their flag that do not comply with the area/time closure referred to in paragraph 24; - c) Submit an annual report on their implementation of the area/time closure to the Executive Secretary, who shall report to the Compliance Committee at each Annual meeting.
+The efficacy of the time closure referred to in paragraph 24 for the reduction of catches of juvenile bigeye, yellowfin and skipjack tunas shall be evaluated by the SCRS in 2018. - 27.
+Each CPC fishing during the time closure shall: - a) Take appropriate action to ensure that all vessels flying its flag, including supply vessels, when engaged in fishing activities during the time closure referred to in paragraph 24, have an observer on board in accordance with Annex 4.
+The information collected by the observers shall be reported each year by 31 July to the ICCAT Secretariat and to SCRS; - b) Take appropriate action against vessels flying their flag that do not comply with the time closure referred to in paragraph 24; - c) Submit an annual report on their implementation of the time closure to the Executive Secretary, who shall report to the Compliance Committee at each Annual meeting.